It can be damning when someone makes you wait, right?

 Making you wait is one of the oldest Power Moves around.

-It lowers your value and raise the value of the person making you wait.
+It disempowers and lowers your value and empowers and raises the value of the person making you wait.

-Your goal then is to neutralize those effects.
+Your goal then is to neutralize these effects.

 The above techniques are all designed to re-set the power balance and restart afresh towards a win-win relationship.